Triangle, Virginia

 Triangle is a census-designated place (CDP) in southeastern Prince William County, Virginia, United States.
 The population was 9,589 at the 2020 census.
 It is bounded to the south by the Marine Corps Base Quantico, which surrounds the town of Quantico.
 Part of the National Capital Region, it is approximately 32 miles southwest of Washington, D.C.

 Geography

 According to the U.S. Census Bureau, Triangle has a total area of 7.7 square miles (3.0 km^{2}), of which 7.3 square miles (2.8 km^{2}) is land and 0.5 square miles (0.2 km^{2}) is water.
 It is bounded to the north and west by Dumfries, to the west by Prince William Forest Park, and to the east by the Potomac River.
 The National Museum of the Marine Corps is located here.

 Demographics

+In the 1950 United States census, Triangle was combined with Dumfries, Virginia to form Dumfries-Triangle (pop 1,585).
+However, the two communities were separated again by the time of the 1960 U.S. census.
+It was listed as a census designated place in the 1980 U.S. census.